Invariant Gibbs measures and global strong solutions for nonlinear Schr\"odinger equations in dimension two: Introduction

+(3) The solution $u(t)$ defined in Theorem \ref{main} is unique in the following sense.
+Suppose we replace the truncation in (\ref{truncnls}) by any other canonical truncation; say we replace $\Pi_N$ in (\ref{truncN}) by the multiplier with symbol $k\mapsto\varphi(\langle k\rangle/N)$ in both (\ref{expect}) and the second line of (\ref{truncnls}), where $\varphi(z)$ is either $\mathbf{1}_{|z|\leq 1}$ or a smooth function supported in $|z|\leq 1$ and $\varphi(0)=1$.
+We may also keep the $\Pi_N$ in the first line of (\ref{truncnls}) unchanged, or replaced it by $1$.
+Then in any case Theorem \ref{main} remains true, moreover the set $\Sigma$ and the limit $u(t)$ obtained \emph{do not depend on $\varphi$}.
+The proof is basically the same, with only minor adjustments in a few places.
+We will not pursue these matters here. \end{rem}

-(3) The advantage of the truncation (\ref{truncnls}) is that it preserves its own (finite dimensional) Gibbs measure, and is thus suitable for global-in-time arguments.
-In { establishing the} local theory, it is possible to replace (\ref{truncnls}) with other canonical truncations, say by using a smooth Fourier multiplier instead of $\Pi_N$, or by truncating only the initial data but not the nonlinearity.
-The proof will essentially be the same, but needs slight adjustments in a few places.
-We will not pursue these matters here. \end{rem} \begin{rem} (1) { Theorem \ref{main} is part of the program of constructing invariant Gibbs measures and their dynamics for the (renormalized) defocusing nonlinear Schr\"{o}dinger equation (\ref{nls}), see Section \ref{results1} below.
-With Theorem \ref{main} completing all cases{\footnote{Brydges and Slade \cite{BrySl} proved that the natural construction of an invariant Gibbs measure is not possible for the focusing cubic NLS when $d=2$, unlike the case $d=1$ as proved by Lebowitz, Rose and Speer \cite{LRS}}} with $d=2$, the remaining cases that are at least expected to be solvable{\footnote{ Gibbs measures in the cubic case of \eqref{nls} are not available for $d\geq 5$.
-This is intimately related to the nonexistence of a $\phi^4$ theory when $d \geq 5$ \cite{Aiz, Fro}.
-We have learned that Copin and Aizenman recently also ruled out the existence of a $\phi^4$ theory in $d=4$.}} are the invariance of Gibbs measure for $(d,r)=(3,1)$, and invariance of white noise for $(d,r)=(1,1)$.
-We expect both to be strictly harder than Theorem \ref{main} as they are \emph{critical in the probabilistic scaling} (though the $d=1$ case may be easier due to integrability), see Section \ref{background}.}
+\begin{rem} (1) Theorem \ref{main} is part of the program of constructing invariant Gibbs measures and studying their dynamics for the (renormalized) defocusing nonlinear Schr\"odinger equation (\ref{nls}), see Section \ref{results1} below.
+With Bourgain \cite{Bourgain94} completing all cases with $d=1$ and Theorem \ref{main} completing all cases with $d=2$ after Bourgain \cite{Bourgain}, the remaining cases that are expected to be solvable{\footnote{Gibbs measures for \eqref{nls} are available only for $d=1$ (both focusing and defocusing), $d=2$ (defocusing only), and $(d,r)=(3,1)$ (defocusing only).
+This is related to the existence/nonexistence of $\phi_d^{2r+2}$ theories, see for example Aizenman \cite{Aiz}, Fr\"{o}hlich \cite{Fro}, Brydges-Slade \cite{BrySl} and Aizenman-Duminil Copin \cite{ADC}.
+The white noise measure is always formally invariant under (\ref{nls}), but is compatible with the dynamics only when $(d,r)=(1,1)$. }} are the invariance of Gibbs measure for $(d,r)=(3,1)$, and invariance of white noise for $(d,r)=(1,1)$.
+We expect both to be strictly harder than Theorem \ref{main} as they are \emph{critical in the probabilistic scaling}, see Section \ref{probsc}.